 2018 Hurricane Season Will Bring Another Battery Of Storms

-While images of destruction caused by last year's battery of hurricanes are still fresh in the minds of many Americans, including those living on Puerto Rico where it has taken more than six months to fully restore power, forecasters are cautioning the public to brace themselves for another busy hurricane season.
+While images of destruction caused by last year's battery of hurricanes are still fresh in the minds of many Americans, including those living on Puerto Rico where after six months power is not fully restored, forecasters are cautioning the public to brace themselves for another busy hurricane season.

 Researchers at Colorado State University predict this will be a slightly above-average season, with 14 tropical storms in 2018.
 Seven are expected to become hurricanes, which have a wind speed of at least 74 mph.
 Three of those seven are expected to be major hurricanes, Category 3 or higher, with winds reaching a minimum of 111 mph.